josephtperkins1995/homelabdetection/README.md

 Using Kali Linux as the attacker machine and a Windows 10 virtual machine as the target, I created a custom piece of basic malware and executed it in a controlled internal network setup.
 The goal was to analyze its behavior and observe its impact using system tools and a SIEM (Splunk).

-## Skills Learned
+## Skills Demonstrated
+- Safe malware execution and containment using snapshots
+- Basic malware creation with msfvenom
+- Manual reverse shell exploitation using meterpreter
+- Command-line reconnaissance techniques
-- Malware behavior analysis
+- Log analysis and event correlation in Splunk
-- Snapshot-based rollback and system restoration
+- Virtual networking and system hardening awareness
-- Host-level forensics

 ### Tools & Technologies Used
 * VirtualBox – for managing virtual machines and internal networking